-During the NYC shoot, one guy gave me the telephone number of a NYC indie feature film producer who was working on his seventh feature.
+During the NYC shoot, one guy gave me the telephone number of an NYC indie feature film producer who was working on his seventh feature.

 Suddenly, I was in New York with no job, bills to pay, and 96 dollars in the bank.

 With Filmmaking Stuff, I’m going to work very hard to provide you with Hollywood success strategies and help you avoid common pitfalls.
-And above all, I want to give you confidence to not only make features, but make money making features.
+And above all, I want to give you the confidence to not only make features but make money-making features.